Priyabhunia/pop-up/README.md

 - **Requirements**:
   - Obsidian must be running
   - The "Local REST API" plugin must be installed and enabled
-  - Your API key must be set in the `.env` file
+  - Your API key must be set either:
+    - Through the app settings (click the ⚙️ icon), or
+    - In the `.env` file

 - **How it works**:
   - Text entered in the pop-up is sent to Obsidian as a new note